 What Happens If Control Arm Breaks While Driving

-Control arms (also known as A-arm) are a critical component of the suspension system of a motor vehicle.
+Control arms (also known as A-arms) are a critical component of the suspension system of a motor vehicle.
 They control the wheel’s motion so you can enjoy a smooth ride.
 What happens if control arm breaks while driving?
-Will continue driving be dangerous?
+Will continuing driving be dangerous?

 Well, control arms and bushings can abrade over time and you need to replace them for the smooth engine function.
 Find out the functions of this component, the aftereffects of its breakdown, and the cost of replacement.